zyf0717/zyf0717.github.io/_posts/2020-05-06-learnings-from-codewars.markdown

 ```

 ## 5. Learning from the best
-Learning how others approach and solve the same problems is one very powerful way to learn about the nuances of a particular language and how to effectively make use of such nuances.
+Learning how others approach and solve the same problems is a very powerful way to understand the nuances of a particular language.
 Once a kata has been completed, solutions submitted by others (in the same language) can be viewed.

 Codewars also implements a solution rating system, which allows users to mark submissions as "best practice" and/or "clever".
 Users can then simply sort the list of submitted solutions by either metric.
-There is also a "compare with your solution" for ease of comparison to your own code.
+There is also a "compare with your solution" option for ease of comparison.